rafipatel/Image-Super-Resolution-using-GANs/README.md

 **SRResNet (Super-Resolution Residual Network)**

-At the core of SRGAN lies the SRResNet, a deep residual network that forms the backbone of the generator.
+SRResNet is a deep residual network.
 The SRResNet architecture is inspired by the ResNet architecture and is optimized for super-resolution tasks.
 It learns to map low-resolution images to high-resolution ones by capturing intricate details and features through multiple layers.

-**SRGAN ( Super-Resolution Generative Adversarial Network) Architecture**
+**SRGAN ( Super-Resolution Generative Adversarial Network)**

 SRGAN combines the SRResNet with an adversarial network, consisting of a discriminator and a generator.
 The discriminator learns to differentiate between real high-resolution images and generated high-resolution images, while the generator aims to produce high-quality images that are indistinguishable from real ones.
 This adversarial training process encourages the generator to generate more realistic and visually pleasing high-resolution images.